 - If you would like to save current changes manually by pressing the Save button, the timer will be cleared and stop working until new changes have been made to the document.

-For instance, both MiniTool Power Data Recovery software and the built-in AutoSave function can be used to help you find back the lost Word document information.
+Word document missing seems to be inevitable and non-ignorable.
+Almost all users have ever been stuck in Word document loss issues.
+But luckily, you can recover the unsaved/deleted/lost Word document in different ways.
+For instance, both MiniTool Power Data Recovery software and the built-in AutoSave function can be used to help you find back lost Word document information.